IBM/packer-plugin-ibmcloud/README.md

 --- | --- | ---
 **builder variables** |
-type | string | Set it as "ibmcloud" api_key | string | The IBM Cloud platform API key region | string | IBM Cloud region where VPC is deployed
+type | string | Set it as "ibmcloud"
 | |
-subnet_id | string | The VPC Subnet identifier.
-Required
-resource_group_id | string | The resource group identifier to use.
+api_key | string | The IBM Cloud platform API key.
+Required. region | string | IBM Cloud region where VPC is deployed.
+Required. subnet_id | string | The VPC Subnet identifier.
+Required. resource_group_id | string | The resource group identifier to use.
 If not specified, IBM packer plugin uses `default` resource group. security_group_id | string | The security group identifier to use.
 If not specified, IBM packer plugin creates a new temporary security group to allow SSH and WinRM access.
 | |